Skip to content

 Slack

-The slack driver delivers via Slack’s Incoming Webhooks.
-One webhook URL maps to one default channel; an optional channel override lets a single webhook target multiple destinations.
-This page is both the field reference and the setup walkthrough.
+The Slack driver posts through Slack’s Incoming Webhooks.
+Each webhook URL has one default channel baked in, but an optional channel override lets a single webhook fan out to several destinations.

 [[notifier]]